-The following list summarizes many of the most common physical/organic causes of erectile dysfunction:1,5,8
+The following list summarizes many of the most common physical or organic causes of erectile dysfunction:

-- Structural/anatomical disorder of the penis, such as Peyronie disease
+- Structural or anatomical disorder of the penis, such as Peyronie disease.

 - Radiation therapy to the pelvic region.

-Numerous prescription medications are also an organic cause of erectile dysfunction, including those below (anyone taking prescription medications should consult their physician or health care practitioner prior to stopping or changing their medications):5
+Numerous prescription medications can also cause erectile dysfunction, including those below (anyone taking prescription medications should consult their doctor before stopping or changing their medications):

-Organic (physical) causes account for some 90% of true (persistent) cases of erectile dysfunction, with psychological causes much less common.5
+Physical causes account for 90 percent of erectile dysfunction cases, with psychological causes much less common.

 Psychological causes of erectile dysfunction

-In rare cases, erectile dysfunction has always been present, with a man never having achieved an erection.
-This is called primary ED, with the cause almost always psychological if there is no obvious anatomical deformity or physiological issue that could be causative; such psychological factors can include:5
+In rare cases, a man may always have had erectile dysfunction - having never achieved an erection.
+This is called primary ED and the cause is almost always psychological if there is no obvious anatomical deformity or physiological issue.
+Such psychological factors can include:

 Does riding a bicycle cause erectile dysfunction?